earth-metabolome-initiative/earth-metabolome-initiative.github.io/content/join/_index.md

 In order to join you have several options:

+## Via github (prefered)

+- [Create a GitHub account](https://github.com/signup) if you don't have one already.
+- Open a templated issue, using the `Register new member` option on our [GitHub repository](https://github.com/earth-metabolome-initiative/earth-metabolome-initiative.github.io/issues/new/choose).

+## Via email

 - Drop us an email at contact@earthmetabolome.org

-- Open a templated issue, using the `Register new member` option on our [GitHub repository](https://github.com/earth-metabolome-initiative/earth-metabolome-initiative.github.io/issues/new/choose).
+## In both cases

-In both cases, please provide us with the following information:
+Please provide us with the following information:

 - Your name
 - Your affiliation (institution, company, etc.)